 Cargo airlines will monitor and report the condition of sensitive and perishable cargo in real-time using IoT sensors.

-Aviation integrator Sitaonair announced they are teaming up with AirBridgeCargo and CargoLogicAir to bring the IoT into perishable freight management for cargo aviation.
+Aviation integrator Sitaonair announced a partnership with AirBridgeCargo and CargoLogicAir to implement IoT technology for perishable freight management.
 The two cargo airlines will use IoT sensors to monitor and report in real-time the condition of sensitive and perishable cargo.

-“With AirBridgeCargo, we are putting in place sensors and an IoT gateway to collect information from cargo: humidity, temperature, and so on, during the flight — realtime,” Sitaonair Portfolio Head for e-Aircraft Pierre-Yves Benain
+“With AirBridgeCargo, we are putting in place sensors and an IoT gateway to collect information from cargo: humidity, temperature, and so on, during the flight — realtime,” says Sitaonair Portfolio Head for e-Aircraft Pierre-Yves Benain.

 “What we do in addition is provide a dashboard and an application to provide AirBridgeCargo real-time visibility on containers.
 What we are measuring,” Benain says, “is a change of status.
 We provide a picture at the beginning of the flight, and then when there is a change of status we update during the flight every five minutes the change of status.
 If the container is becoming too hot, we’ll update the application.
 If there is nothing, then we don’t send anything.”